zheng-liang/Learning-R/Portfolio Optimization and Back-testing Trading Strategies/README.md

 Click the link to access the rendered HTML file: https://tinyurl.com/mryyeu8s

-### 5 Testing a Short-Term Trading Strategy Using a Rolling Window CAPM
+### 5 Testing a Trading Strategy Using a Rolling Window CAPM

 This project aims to test if the Capital Asset Pricing Model (CAPM) estimated using a rolling window could allow an investor or trader to take advantage of inefficiencies in market pricing.
 I used a short-term modeling strategy with 5 trading days of